OanaDemian/news-challenge/README.md

 ### Task

-News is a single page application built in React that sends requests to the Guardian API to get Headline and Article data and display them.
+News is a single page application built in React that sends requests to the Guardian API to get Headline and Article data and display them to a busy user.

 Users are able to: